Auto Transcript

 No seed, no life.
 I’ll just say this real quick since we I we have a little time.

 I’ve seen this conversation come up throughout my life.
-Um, can you share the gospel without using the scriptures?
+Can you share the gospel without using the scriptures?

 I just read a book that was really good right up to the point where this guy said, “Here is the gospel.”
 And he went through this long explanation.
 Didn’t use a word of scripture.